tweag/python-monorepo-example/content/blog/2016-10-17-inline-java.md

 ---
-title: "A new ecosystem for Haskell:<br> the JVM"
+title: "A new ecosystem for Haskell:  the JVM"
 author: Mathieu Boespflug, Alp Mestanogullari
 featured: yes
-tags: haskell
+tags: [haskell]
 ---

 By now, Haskell has first class support for seamlessly embedding